danielsunjin/Daniel-REU-Project-Files/README.md

 ### Preprocess the fMRI Images using RABIES

 Use the [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) bash script to preprocess the fMRI images using RABIES.
 Change the `bids_folder` varible to the path of the input BIDS directory that contains the reoriented fMRI images that have been processed to a single echo and contain only the brain (created in the prevous step).
 Change the `project_folder` varible to the path of a directory that will contain all the RABIES outputs and information regarding preprocessing, confound correction, and analysis for the images in the `bids_folder` directory.
+Note that in the RABIES call, you may also need to change the path to where the RABIES sif file is installed.

 After preprocessing (around 4 hours), use FSLeyes to view the subject fMRI images in the `commonspace_bold` directory with the anatomical template in the `commonspace_resampled_template:` directory of the `bold_dataskink` directory in the `preprocess_outputs` directory of your project folder to make sure that registration occured correctly.
 The call to RABIES may in [preprocess_2](https://github.com/danielsunjin/Daniel-REU-Project-Files/blob/main/fMRI_processing_scripts/preprocess_2) may need to be changed if registration does not work well.
 I find the best RABIES preprocess call is with the `--commonspace_masking` and `--coreg_masking` flags.